tddu/Introduction_to_Git/README.md

 To resolve this:

-1. Decide which choice to keep or combine them.
+1. Decide which choice to keep or combine them (in this case, keep your changes).
 2. Remove the conflict markers (`<<<<<<<`, `=======`, `>>>>>>>`).
 3. Save the file.